 The women from the village of Gavazi call themselves Worshippers of God.
 Their faith is canonical; however, during prayers they occasionally make up the texts themselves or use the melodies of famous secular songs.
 One such ritual takes place in Gavazi during the celebration of the Annunciation.

-The Georgian National Museum is a scientific cultural institution unifying Country’s major museums, archeological sites, research centers, etc. It has inherited its institutional traditions from the first museum in Georgia founded in the 19th century.
+The Georgian National Museum is a scientific cultural institution unifying the country’s major museums, archeological sites, research centers, etc. It has inherited its institutional traditions from the first museum in Georgia, which was founded in the 19th century.

 A century ago on February 21, 1921, the Constituent Assembly of the Democratic Republic adopted the constitution, which together with the Georgian state as a whole at that time can be considered something to be very proud of.

 Film by George Kekelidze and Natela Grigalashvili.
 Story about Lamara Chikovani, who is a 85 year old former teacher from Samegrelo region, Chkorotskhu, village Khabu.